akydd/sdl/16/README.md

 cover the entire window.
 This system renders static and animated sprites from a sprite sheet.
 This system interfaces with the cache system, below.
 #### Cache system (cache.c)
 The cache system takes care of loading and fetching SDL\_Textures.
+This does not include text rendered as textures (as text can be dynamic).
 #### Font Cache System (font\_cache.c)
 Takes care of loading and fetching TTF\_Fonts.